Firefighter in CalgaryHousing & Career Guide · 2026

 How long does it take a Firefighter to buy a home in Calgary?

-Based on 2026 market data, a Firefighter earning approximately $88K/year needs around 7 yr 2 mo of gross income to afford a 2-bedroom condo in Calgary.
+Based on 2026 market data, a Firefighter earning approximately $88K/year needs around 7 yr 2 mo of gross income to afford a 2-bedroom home in Calgary.
 This uses a standard savings and down-payment model.
-This is one of the more accessible markets in Canada for this income level.
+This is one of the more accessible markets across major Canadian cities for this income level.

 What percentage of income does a Firefighter spend on rent in Calgary?

-At current market rents, a Firefighter in Calgary spends approximately 25.9% of gross income on a 2-bedroom apartment.
+At current market rents ($1,900 CAD/mo for a 2BR), a Firefighter in Calgary spends approximately 25.9% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
-Calgary is within or near the guideline — one of the healthier rent-to-income ratios for this occupation across Canadian cities.
+Calgary is within or near the guideline — one of the healthier rent-to-income ratios for this occupation.

 Is Calgary a good city for Firefighters to immigrate to?

-Highly competitive entry — thousands apply for each posting.
+Highly competitive entry in both countries.
 Strong union, pension, and benefits make it one of the most stable public sector careers.
 Fastest-growing immigrant population in Canada.
 Active federal and provincial nomination streams.
 Large Filipino, South Asian, and Chinese communities.
 From a financial standpoint, Calgary is one of the stronger options for Firefighters — both the ownership timeline and rent burden are within reasonable range.

 What is the job market like for Firefighters in Calgary?

-Highly competitive entry — thousands apply for each posting.
+Highly competitive entry in both countries.
 Strong union, pension, and benefits make it one of the most stable public sector careers.
 Energy sector, construction, tech (rapidly growing), and agriculture.
 Highest average household income of any major Canadian city.
-Most Firefighters with relevant experience and Canadian language proficiency find positions within 3–6 months of arrival.
+Most Firefighters with relevant experience find positions within 3–6 months of arrival.

 Get your personalised numbers